cyberbotics/webots/docs/reference/mesh.md

 Note that the `name` field is applied only for Collada files.

 The `materialIndex` field defines which color of a sub-mesh is included.
-If the `materialIndex` value is a equal to its default value `-1` all colors of the sub-mesh are included.
+If the `materialIndex` value is strictly negative then all colors of the sub-mesh are included.
 Note that the `materialIndex` field is applied only for Collada files.